 What Is MCT Oil?

-The MCT oil is a man made blend of oils usually from coconuts which contains about 62% MCTs.
+This oil is a man made blend of oils usually from coconuts which contains about 62% MCTs.
 Other dietary sources of MCT oil include grass-fed butter and palm oil.
 Purified MCT oil is also available as a dietary supplement and as an ingredient for adding to food although it should not be heated.

-MCT oil has been used for years to add calories to baby formulas.
+Medium Chain Triglyceride oil has been used for years to add calories to baby formulas.
 But recently, bodybuilders, professional athletes, and diet gurus have started to embrace MCT for its energy boosting and fat burning abilities.

 Does MCT Burn Fats?

-When the MCT oil is ingested, it gets absorbed directly into the bloodstream, bypassing the digestion process that longer chain fats would normally go through.
+When the oil is ingested, it gets absorbed directly into the bloodstream, bypassing the digestion process that longer chain fats would normally go through.
 Thus, the MCTs provide a quick energy boost to the body and are less likely to be stored as fats in the fat cells.

 Related reading: Everything You Need To Know To Lose Body Fat

-In one study, the MCT oil was compared to olive oil for their effectiveness in weight loss.
+In one study, the oil was compared to olive oil for their effectiveness in weight loss.
 It was shown that MCT oil is far more effective in promoting weight loss than olive oil.
 The study also noted that a weight loss diet that includes MCT oil is far more effective.

 Furthermore, several studies show that eating a meal that contains MCTs can lead to a significant increase in the amount of calories burned, a process known as the thermogenic effect.
 If more calories are burned in your body, fewer fats will be stored, and as a result, the level of body fats will be reduced.